Can chickens eat eggs?

 Collecting chicken eggs.

-This one is pretty straightforward, and it comes first because it's something you can begin to do straight away.
+This one is straightforward and comes first because it's something you can do straight away.

 It's one of the simplest and most effective ways of breaking the egg eating habit: if there are no eggs left in the coop, chickens cannot eat them.